navikt/kafka-sandbox/README.md

 After giving up, the error handler logs an error and a list of discarded messages.
 But this error handler also allows us to configure a `ConsumerRecordRecoverer` which will be given the opportunity to recover messages, one by one, after all retry attempts have been exhausted.
+You can redo this experiment with the recovery option by running Spring boot app with error handler `retry-with-backoff-recovery` instead of `retry-with-backoff`.
+Are messages after the poision pill still lost ?
+See the code for this in `RetryingErrorHandler`.

 (In general, if you can ensure your storage is idempotent, you will be saving yourself some trouble in these situations, so that multiple writes of the same